Learn how to use up overripe bananas and bake delicious banana bread with an easy dairy-free option.

 This recipe never gets old.
 Not only is it great for using up overripe bananas and lowering food waste, but you can make it super wholesome by using wholemeal flours and unrefined sugar.

 This versatile, adaptable recipe has won me me first prize at the local Show in the ‘healthy cakes’ catagory.

-You can make it your own by adding berries, choc chips and other nuts.
-A personal favourite is to add 1 1/2 cups fresh or frozen raspberries and 3/4 cup roasted macadamia nuts – to die for!
+You can easily make this recipe your own by adding berries, choc chips and other nuts.
+A personal favourite is to add 1 1/2 cups fresh or frozen raspberries and 3/4 cup roasted macadamia nuts – so tasty!

 - 1 teaspoon vanilla extract

 - 2 cups plain flour (if using whole meal add 1/4 cup milk)